ronadarabi/cse15l-lab-reports/lab-report-2-week-3.md

 ---
 **/**

 After adding a few more words, I want to look at my full list, and I can use the "/" to see.
 The code executes the way it did with the default page, but this time it will show us the list since it is not empty.
 (Although the "/" is not visible, that was the command entered to get to this page).
+Again, this will not change until something else is added.

 ![listNow](https://user-images.githubusercontent.com/68180000/195938798-a4e58220-de66-4bbe-b815-dadf1dd9e5c5.jpg)

 ---
 **/search**

 Say I wanted to look at all the words that contain "on".
 I can do so using the /search command.
 This is the third if-statement (second else-if).
 Similar to add, it ensures there is a "s" in the query.
 If there is not, then an error message just like the one in the screenshot (under /add section) will pop up.
 If there is, then the code will loop through our list and add the words with "on" to a String that is then returned.
+If we wanted to run another successful search, the value of index 1 of parameters would again be the one to change.
+If we searched for "z", as in the second screenshot in this section, then parameters = {"s", "z"}.

 ![searchOn](https://user-images.githubusercontent.com/68180000/195939543-9e3529f5-1fcc-4a5c-bfb0-dac36ca70d79.jpg)